snok/drf-openapi-tester/docs/configuration.rst

 The loader class you use is dictated by how your OpenAPI schema is generated.
 If your schema is a static file, you should use the ``StaticSchemaLoader``.
 If not, you should select the loader class that serves your implementation.

-Loader classes can be imported from ``response_tester.loaders`` and currently include:
+Loader classes can be imported from ``openapi_tester.loaders`` and currently include:

 - ``StaticSchemaLoader``
 - ``DrfYasgSchemaLoader``